-The Greenfield Approach is a contract conversion.
-With this approach, S/4HANA is implemented completely fresh and doesn’t take over any previously customized developments.
+The Greenfield Approach: With this approach, S/4HANA is implemented completely fresh and doesn’t take over any previously customized developments.
 This has its perks as SAP is also currently offering incentives for customers choosing to move to S/4HANA entirely.
 With this migration a new streamlined licensing model will apply which has been introduced by SAP to simplify their extensive licensing options.
 But, as with any other negotiation, it is very important to understand what you currently own and what your future demand might be.
 This information will help you negotiate your license demand and use previously purchased but unused products as leverage.

 Cloud-based Migration Solutions